How Much Does Vinyl Decking Cost? (2026 Price Guide)

 For balconies and rooftop patios, vinyl decking membrane delivers the best value per dollar spent.
 Here's why.

 It solves the actual problem.
 If your deck is above a living space, waterproofing isn't optional.
 Wood and composite boards don't waterproof.
 Vinyl membrane does.
 You're not paying extra for a premium material.
 You're paying for the only material category that does the job without requiring a separate waterproofing system underneath.
+The cost of getting this wrong is high: see what balcony waterproofing failures actually cost to fix.

 The warranty protects your investment.
-Valordek's Fuzzy-Back membrane carries a 10-year waterproofing warranty.
+Valordek's Fuzzy-Back membrane carries a 15-year waterproofing warranty.
 The Smooth-Back line carries a 15-year waterproofing warranty.
 Both include 5-year appearance coverage.
 These warranties are backed by a Canadian manufacturer with a dealer network across Western Canada, not a distant overseas supplier.

 Maintenance costs are nearly zero.
 Clean it with soap and water a few times a year.
 Inspect sealant annually.
 That's it.
 No staining, no sealing, no board replacement, no refinishing.
 Over 10 years, this saves hundreds to thousands of dollars compared to wood.